 Confederate Service Records

 View All Free Databases

 Albemarle County was established on October 16, 1744 and was formed from Goochland County.

 What counties are adjacent to Albemarle County, VA?

 Bordering Counties are Greene County, Orange County, Louisa County, Fluvanna County, Buckingham County, Nelson County, Augusta County, Rockingham County.

 Where can find Albemarle County Birth, marriage, Divorce and Death Records?

 Albemarle County vital records can be found at the Virginia Department of Health (VDH) Office of Vital Records which has Birth and Death Records since June 14, 1912 and copies of Marriage and Divorce Records since 1918 to present.
 Please refer to the information to the Statewide Vital Records in Virginia for current fees and application process.

 You can search online for Albemarle County Birth, Marriage, Divorce or Death Records.
 You can also order Order Electronically Online or you can download an application for copies of Albemarle Co.
 Virginia Birth, Marriage, Divorce, Death Certificate Applications to mail.

-The following are web links to Family history and genealogy, Records and Resources related to Albemarle County.
+The following are web links to Genealogy, Records and Resources pertaining to Albemarle County.
 A lot of these genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
 Some have free access some call for a fee.
 This is just a listing which has been compiled or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to provide your own favorite Albemarle County genealogy or family history affiliated sites.